How To Update WordPress Plugins

 Upgrading And Deleting Plugins Safely

-As well as the methods shown above, you can install a range of 3rd-party tools to manage your plugins.
+In addition to the methods shown above, you can use a number of tools that let you manage your plugins.

 Health Check & troubleshooting